Guide to fee-free mortgages

 - Product fee: or an 'arrangement fee', which is charged as part of the mortgage deal.

-If you're using a broker or an adviser, this may also require a fee.
+If you're using a broker or an adviser, they usually charge a fee.

 As well as paying your own conveyancer or solicitor, you may need to cover the cost of your lender's legal work, which will include the transfer of ownership, transferring money and drawing up a contract.
 Some lenders may help towards these fees or give you cashback, but only if your own conveyancer is on their chosen panel of providers.